ths-community/podman/README.md

 `dd bs=100M if=filename.iso of=/dev/sdX`

-where `/dev/sdX` is usually a device like `/dev/sde` - you can insert the USB stick into the machine and call `sudo dmesg` and at the end of the log you can easily see which device was last inserted into the system
+where `/dev/sdX` is usually a device like `/dev/sde` - you can insert the USB stick into the machine and call `sudo dmesg` and at the end of the log you can easily see which device was last inserted into the system.

 Next power on your virtual - or real hardware - machine.
-YOu should see the "Fedora CoreOS" boot screen which automatically boots after a few seconds.
-Wait for the boot to complete - which is when it allows you to enter commands like `ip a` to check the network configuation.
+You should see the "Fedora CoreOS" boot screen which automatically boots after a few seconds.
+Wait for the boot to complete - which is when it allows you to enter commands like `ip a` to check the network configuration.

 ### CoreOS - shutdown after install